sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Overview

-* Have a look at Postman's and Bruno's history
+* Have a look at Postman's and Bruno's histories
 * Short introduction to Bruno and its main features
 * Secret handling in Bruno's free edition
 * Run Bruno collections in your CI/CD pipeline